firmwaremodules/stm32-secure-patching-bootloader/Scripts/README.md

 * `postbuild.sh` is called by the application project as its postbuild step.
 Please see the file for argument usage and the [demoapp repository](https://github.com/firmwaremodules/stm32-secure-patching-bootloader-demoapp) for usage examples.
-* `make_keys.bat` creates random unique AES and ECDSA keys for use by postbuild.sh.
+* `make_keys_v6m.bat` or `make_keys_v7m.bat` creates random unique AES and ECDSA keys for use by postbuild.sh.
 They keys must be unique to each application using this system.
 Keys are typically placed in the application project's `Keys` directory.
 See [demoapp repository](https://github.com/firmwaremodules/stm32-secure-patching-bootloader-demoapp) for examples.

+Note: use `v6m` only for Cortex-M0+ targets like STM32L0, F0 or G0.
+For all other targets use `v7m` variant.

 ## Key Management